How to Make Oobleck with Cornstarch: A Fun Science Activity for Kids (15 Minutes!)

 Get ready to embrace the mess!

-Each summer my childcare welcomes some older school age children.
-I give them some freedom to decide what they would like to do from activities to art to science.
-One group I had was REALLY into slime and all things messy.
-One day they said oobleck.
+Each summer in my childcare, we welcome some older school-age children.
+I give them freedom to choose activities, from art to science experiments.
+One group was REALLY into slime and all things messy.
+When they suggested making oobleck, I knew we were in for an exciting science adventure!

 Two ingredient recipes are my favorite, all you will need is cornstarch and water.